 A few final words

-To sum up, I think 8 days is a fair amount of time to explore the Pamir Highway.
-If your time is very limited, you certainly don’t need to spend 3 days in Dushanbe before your trip – or 5-6 days somewhere else after.
-I’d recommend it, though.
-On food: Dinners at guest houses and in homestays (included in the price) consist of fresh, hot and delicious bread, straight from the tandoor oven, meat-rich soups (most often mutton), potatoes and even more potatoes.
-Breakfasts (also included) will be eggs (usually omelettes) and/or porridge, along with more of the bread.
-Tea is served with everything.
-Thoughts on safety along the highway: Just a few days behind us, a group of cyclists are hit by terrorists in a car; four are killed.
+Just a few days behind us, a group of cyclists are hit by terrorists in a car; four are killed.
 Horrific as that is, as you know, this could just as easily happen when crossing a bridge in London, or go to a concert in Paris or Manchester, or hang out at summer camp on a peaceful island in Norway.
-We can’t let fear rule us.
-Be aware, but not deterred.
+We cannot let fear rule us.
+Be aware, but not deterred!

 - Till Mostowlansky: Azan on the Moon (Entangling Modernity along Tajikistan’s Pamir Highway)